Arefee/clrs-solutions/part-01/chapter-02/section-02/exercise-03/README.md

 ## Best-case

-The best-case is when the element we are looking for is the first in the array.
+The best-case occurs when the element we are looking for is the first in the array.
 This means that the only "steps" that have to be performed are: initializing the loop variable, checking the loop condition, checking the **if** condition and returning, i.e., a constant number of "steps".
 This means that the best-case running time is $\Theta(1)$.

 ## Average-case